lobsters/lobsters/README.md

     lobsters$ rails server
     ```

-* Deploying the site in production requires setting up a web server and running the app in production mode.
+* Deploying the site in production requires setting up a web server, [SolidQueue](https://github.com/rails/solid_queue/) service, and running the app in production mode.
   There are more tools and options available than we can describe; find a guide or an expert.
   The lobsters-ansible repo has our config files to crib from.
 Some app-specific notes: